roman-milk/roman-milk.github.io/mothers-soldier-boy.md

+===

- ****** Mother's Soldier Boy Ch.
-03 ****** bygeronimo_appleby© The day arrived at last, my sister's 18th birthday.
+The day arrived at last, my sister's 18th birthday.
 I still had a couple of days leave remaining before I had to report back to camp and I hoped to enjoy myself some more prior to going back.
 The day of Emma's birthday was spent as a family, my father, my mother, my sister and me.
 Emma had the day at college and we all went out for a meal in the evening to celebrate.

  However things were due to be a little different later on that night, my mother and father were going to work on Emma's seduction and I was to spend the night with my aunt and my grandma.
 As far as Emma was concerned I was staying with an old school friend, little did she know I would be burying my young prick inside 2 greedy pussies.